bevy-cheatbook/bevy-cheatbook/src/fundamentals/transforms.md

 First, a quick definition, if you are new to game development:

-a Transform is what allows you to place an object in the game world.
+A Transform is what allows you to place an object in the game world.
 It is a combination of the object's "translation" (position/coordinates), "rotation", and "scale" (size adjustment).